 Finding time to work and go to college can be a huge challenge.
 You aren’t alone.
-Like many non-traditional students you have other responsibilities and commitments.
+Like many adult students you have other responsibilities and commitments.
 It’s easy to become overwhelmed by everything you have to do.

 Success depends on your ability to manage your most critical resource -- time.
 Here’s a list of three tips to help manage your time and achieve your goal of affordably becoming a college graduate: